apache/echarts-doc/en/option/component/parallel-axis.md

 # parallelAxis(Object)

-This component is the coordinate axis in parallel coordinate system.
+This component is the coordinate axis in parallel coordinate.

 {{ use: partial-parallel-introduce(
     galleryViewPath=${galleryViewPath}